pederknorr/Microsoft-Movie-Analysis/README.md

 ***
 This analysis provides three recommendations for Microsoft's new movie studio regarding how to decide what type of movies to produce:
 * __Make movies of the highest grossing genres__.
-The movies that could be categorized in the adventure, sci-fi, animation, comedy, fantasy, action, and biography genres tended to have higher box office earnings.
+The movies that could be categorized in the action, adventure, animation, fantasy, and sci-fi genres tended to have higher box office earnings.
 Microsoft should focus on these genres the most.
 * __Runtime should not be overlooked__.
 In general, movies that had longer runtimes also had higher box office earnings.
 However, once movies surpassed a runtime threshold, box office performance was hampered.
 Microsoft should focus on making movies within that sweet spot between 90 and 150 minutes.
 * __Ratings are everything__.
 The data showed that the movies with the higher ratings tended to have higher box office earnings.
 Microsoft should prioritize making quality, well reviewed movies that can score at least a 6 on IMDb's scale.